 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 3 years (or 4 years with a 30 week placement), full-time

-For 2019 entry: 112 - 128 tariff points including a minimum of 2 A-levels or equivalent, including 32 points in a required subject.
+For September 2019 and September 2020 entry: 112 - 128 UCAS tariff points including a minimum of 2 A-levels or equivalent, including 32 points in 1 required subject.
 BTEC Extended Diploma: DMM in a required subject.
-For more information check out our 2019 entry requirements.
+For more information check out our full entry requirements.

 International entry requirements:

-If English is not your first language you'll need IELTS (Academic) 6.5 with minimum 6.0 in each component or equivalent.
-For more information check out our international entry requirements.
+For September 2019 entry: If English is not your first language you'll need IELTS (Academic) 6.5 with a minimum of 6.0 in each component, or equivalent.
+For more information, check out our international entry requirements.